osandov/blktests/Documentation/running-tests.md

   be skipped and this script gets called.
 This makes it possible to run the fabric nvme tests against a real target.

+#### NVMe-TCP zero-copy offload

+The NVMe-TCP ZC offload tests use a couple more variables.

+- KERNELSRC: Path to running kernel sources.
+  Needed for the script to configure the offload.
+- NVME_IFACE: Name of the interface the offload should be enabled on.
+  This should be the same interface the NVMe connection is made with.

 ### Running nvme-rdma and SRP tests

 These tests will use the siw (soft-iWARP) driver by default.
 The rdma_rxe